-So if you’re busy swiping, remember the point of matching is to form a connection, so don’t let the summer pass you by without planning a fun outing together, or apart.
+So if you’re busy swiping on dating apps, remember the point of matching is to form a real life connection, so don’t let the summer pass you by without planning a fun outing together.

 Here’s why online dating in the summer is the best time of the year for singles.